zinsy23/rapid-moment-navigator/README.md

    - The application ensures there is always at least one directory to search

 3. **Directory Structure**: The application is flexible and works with various folder structures
-   - Each show should have a "Subtitles" folder with .srt files
+   - SRT files can be located anywhere within the directory tree
-   - Video files can be anywhere within the show's directory structure
+   - Video files can be anywhere within the directory tree
+   - The application will automatically find and map subtitle files to video files

 ### Command-line Options